 The Kelvin scale is used widely in science, particularly in the physical sciences.
 In everyday life, it is most often encountered as the “color temperature” of a lamp.
 An old-fashioned incandescent bulb, which puts out yellowish light, has a color temperature of about 3,000 K. Put another way, this means its yellowish spectrum closely resembles what a hot object at a 3,000 K temperature would naturally radiate.
 A lamp with a color temperature of 5,000 K to 5,600 K, which contains more blue light, is typically labeled “daylight” or “full spectrum” because the temperature of the surface of the sun is about 5,800 K. Many newly available LED lights fall within this range or go even higher.

-Since 1954, the kelvin has been defined as “equal to the fraction 1⁄273.16 of the thermodynamic temperature of the triple point of water—the point at which water, ice and water vapor co-exist in equilibrium.
+In 1954, the kelvin was defined as equal to the fraction 1⁄273.16 of the thermodynamic temperature of the triple point of water—the point at which water, ice and water vapor co-exist in equilibrium.
 That is a valuable common reference because, for a precise formulation of water at a specific pressure, the triple point always occurs at exactly the same temperature: 273.16 K.

 Extrapolating from the water triple-point temperature to very high or very low temperatures is problematic; so, by international agreement, 21 other defining points are specified, ranging from the freezing point of helium to the freezing point of copper.

-Soon, however, the kelvin is expected to be redefined in terms of the Boltzmann constant, which relates the amount of thermodynamic energy in a substance to its temperature.
-If the revised SI is approved as expected in November 2018, the new definition will be:
+However, the kelvin has been redefined in terms of the Boltzmann constant, which relates the amount of thermodynamic energy in a substance to its temperature.
+When the revised SI was approved in November 2018, the new definition became:

 The kelvin, symbol K, is the SI unit of thermodynamic temperature; its magnitude is set by fixing the numerical value of the Boltzmann constant to be equal to exactly 1.380649 × 10-23...J K-1[joules per kelvin].